MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

     :::image type="content" source="media/django/step01-django-commands-menu.png" alt-text="Django commands on a Python project context menu.":::

-1. In your project, there's a folder named same as the project.
+1. In your project, there's a folder with the same name as the project.
 It contains the basic Django project files:

    - *__init.py*: An empty file that tells Python that this folder is a Python package.
    - *settings.py*: Contains settings for Django project, which you'll modify in the course of developing a web app.